Rubicon Water System Projects

 This project will construct a building to house a permanent backup generator.
 The project will also install new electrical and chlorine feed lines.

-Contractors for TCPUD are planning to begin work in May.
-Construction is expected to last through Fall 2025.
+Contractors for TCPUD made steady progress on this project in 2025.
+Construction is expected to last through Spring 2026.

 There will be associated heavy equipment and construction noise in the area and possible temporary traffic controls.